-Cyprus, Greece, Turkey and the United Kingdom of Great Britain and Northern Ireland have agreed as follows:
+Cyprus, Greece, Turkey and the United Kingdom have agreed as follows:

-- 1. The Treaty of Guarantee shall apply mutatis mutandis to the new state of affairs established in the Foundation Agreement and the Constitution of Cyprus, thereby covering, in addition to the independence, territorial integrity, security and constitutional order of Cyprus, the territorial integrity, security and constitutional order of its <component states>. - "Constitutional order" shall mean the Constitution of Cyprus, as the case may be, and the Constitution of each <component state>, including any amendments to any of them in accordance with the provisions for amendment laid down in the relevant constitution; thus the references to "Basic Articles" in the Treaty shall be superseded."
+- 1. The Treaty of Guarantee shall apply mutatis mutandis to the new state of affairs established in the Foundation Agreement and the Constitution of Cyprus, thereby covering, in addition to the independence, territorial integrity, security and constitutional order of Cyprus, the territorial integrity, security and constitutional order of its <component states>. - 2.
+"Constitutional order" shall mean the Constitution of Cyprus and the Constitution of each <component state>, including any amendments to any of them in accordance with the provisions for amendment laid down in the relevant constitution; thus the references to "Basic Articles" in the Treaty shall be superseded."

-This Protocol shall enter into force upon signature.-and shall have precedence over other provisions of the Treaty of Guarantee.
+This Protocol shall enter into force upon signature and shall have precedence over other provisions of the Treaty of Guarantee.